A Perfect Fit (2005 film)

-A Perfect Fit is a 2005 American thriller written and directed by Ron Brown.
+A Perfect Fit is a 2005 American thriller film written and directed by Ron Brown.
 The film is produced by Primary Process Productions and stars Adrian Grenier, Leila Arcieri, Polly Draper, Victoria Rowell.
 It was distributed by Warner Bros. and Polychrome Pictures.

 Premise

 A mentally unstable young man suffering from horrific nightmares finds that his nightmare has just begun when he meets the woman of his dreams.